tulibraries/primo/README.md

   # By default timeout is set to 5 seconds
   config.timeout = 10

+  # By default we validate parametters.
+  config.validate_parameters = false
 end
 ```
 Now you can access those configuration attributes with `Primo.configuration.apikey`